Are Investors Buying All the Homes in Texas?

 Revitalizing Older Homes

 Investors frequently purchase properties that need significant repair or renovation.
-These homes may have been difficult for traditional buyers to finance due to their condition.
+These homes are often difficult for traditional buyers to finance in their current condition.

 Increasing Rental Housing Supply